-- If a hate incident occurs the Inclusion Manager or Assistant Headteacher will record this and it will be reported to Cornwall Council within 7 days of the incident. - If a hate crime is reported to staff members this will be reported immediately to Devon and Cornwall Police.
+- If a hate incident occurs the Assistant Headteacher will record this and it will be reported to Cornwall Council within 7 days of the incident. - If a hate crime is reported to staff members this will be reported immediately to Devon and Cornwall Police.